 First, the Department requires performance assessments for teacher and school leader candidates.
-The Performance Assessment for Leaders (PAL) is required for Principal licensure and a new statewide am completion requirement for prospective teachers.
-The assessments hold educator preparation program providers accountable for educator performance and also emphasize the importance of preparing educators to work with students with diverse needs, backgrounds and family income levels.
-The CAP assesses a teacher candidate’s readiness in relation to state’s ﷟"http://www.doe.mass.edu/lawsregs/603cmr7.html?section=08"PrfsinlSadrMassachusetts Educator Evaluation system in order to better prepare teacher candidates and ensure that they are ready to be effective on day one.
-It measures teacher candidates' practice across a range of key indicators as outlined in the Guidelines for the Professional Standards for Teachers, and supports prospective teachers in improving their practice based on assessment results.(PSTs) and their lels the Massachusetts Educator Evaluation system in order to better prepare teacher candidates and ensure that they are ready to be effective on day one.
-It measures teacher candidates' practice across a range of key indicators as outlined in the Guidelines for the Professional Standards for Teachers, and supports prospective teachers in improving their practice based on assessment results.
+All educator preparation programs are required to include a performance aligned with state expectations as a requirement for successful completion.
+For prospective teachers, a statewide Candidate Assessment of Performance (CAP) serves as the performance assessment during educator preparation.
+The CAP assesses a teacher candidate’s readiness in relation to the state’s ﷟Professional Standards for Teaching, and parallels the Massachusetts Educator Evaluation system in order to better prepare teacher candidates and ensure that they are ready to be effective on day one.
+It measures teacher candidates' practice across a range of key indicators and their demonstration of the subject matter and the pedagogy it requires by consistently engaging students in learning experiences that enable them to acquire complex knowledge and subject-specific skills and vocabulary and supports prospective teachers in improving their practice based on assessment results.
+Additionally, all school leader candidates must complete the Performance Assessment for Leaders (PAL) for Principal licensure.
+The assessments hold educator preparation program providers accountable for educator performance while emphasizing the importance of preparing educators to work with students with diverse needs, backgrounds, and family income levels.

-Second, the Department will continue to prioritize implementing the Educator Preparation Program Approval Process, outlined in the Guidelines for Program ApprovalGuidelines for Program Approval, and that emphasizes program outcomes.
-The review process includes an intensive off-site collection and analysis of data as well as on-site reviews.
+Second, the Department will continue to prioritize implementing the Educator Preparation Program Approval Process.
+After a transformative and effective overhaul of Massachusetts’ accountability system in 2012, in accordance with which all educator preparation providers were subsequently reviewed, DESE is now working to further deepen and evolve these expectations and procedures in the coming years.
+DESE has set the course for a muti-year update to the review process.
+We are revising the program approval process to ensure that it is increasingly effective, efficient, consistent, and equity-driven.
+We define effective educators as those who nurture and cultivate academic achievement, cultural and linguistic competence, sociopolitical awareness, and emotional intelligence.
+We believe that if we are consistent over time in adhering to this mission, we can work together to contribute to disrupting systemic inequities, in particular for Black, Latinx, Asian, Indigenous, and Multiracial students and educators who have been most harmed through existing and historical policies and practices.
+Updates to program approval will include a more explicit review of instructional programming with a specific emphasis on the development of curriculum literacy, evidence-based practices (e.g., evidence-based early literacy, and administrator preparation.

 Third, the Department will continue to release online Educator Preparation Profiles, which include public reports linking data from educator preparation to educator evaluation, employment in Massachusetts public schools, and other outcomes of program completers.
-Educator Preparation Profiles hold program providers accountable for teacher performance and emphasize the importance of preparing educators to work with students with diverse needs.
+Educator Preparation Profiles hold program providers accountable for educator performance and emphasize the importance of preparing educators to work with students with diverse needs.
 The profiles help prospective educators to compare programs.
 School and district leaders can also learn about the outcomes of the programs generating applicants for local positions, so that leaders can recruit well-prepared teachers.

-Additionally, the Department is implementing a suite of surveys to provide additional data to the educator preparation programs.
-The Department administers and analyzes four surveys that contribute to an overall picture of educator preparation programs’ and new teachers’ effectiveness: Candidates Survey, Supervising Practitioners Survey, Hiring Employer Survey (one year out), and Program Completer Survey (one year out).
+Additionally, the Department implements a suite of surveys to provide additional data to the educator preparation programs.
+The Department administers, analyzes, and publicly reports data from the four surveys that contribute to an overall picture of educator preparation programs’ and new teachers’ effectiveness: Candidates Survey, Supervising Practitioners Survey, Hiring Employer Survey (one year out), and Program Completer Survey (one year out).

 The fourth strategy includes providing resources and support in building close formal partnerships between educator preparation programs and school districts that mutually benefit the preparation program, the school district, and the first-year teacher.

-The Department plans to use Title IIA funds, non-federal funds and other sources to continue the above work.
+The Department plans to use Title IIA funds, non-federal funds, and other sources to continue the above work.